Structural integrity and failure: Dee bridge

 The Dee Bridge in Chester, England, was designed by Robert Stephenson, using girders of cast iron reinforced with struts of wrought iron.
 On 24 May 1847, it collapsed as a train passed over it, killing five people.
 Its collapse was the subject of one of the first formal inquiries into a structural failure.
 This inquiry concluded that the design of the structure was fundamentally flawed, as the wrought iron did not reinforce the cast iron, and that the casting had failed due to repeated flexing.

 First Tay Bridge

-The Dee bridge disaster was followed by a number of cast iron bridge collapses, including the collapse of the first Tay Bridge across the Firth of Tay in Scotland on 28 December 1879.
+The First Tay bridge disaster was followed by a number of cast iron bridge collapses, including the collapse of the first Tay Bridge across the Firth of Tay in Scotland on 28 December 1879.
 Like the Dee Bridge, the Tay collapsed when a train passed over it, killing 75 people.
 The bridge failed because it was constructed from poorly made cast iron, and because the engineer Thomas Bouch failed to consider wind loading on it.
 Its collapse resulted in cast iron being replaced by steel construction, and a complete redesign in 1890 of the Forth Bridge, which became the first bridge in the world made entirely of steel.